Baltimore HVAC Systems Providers

 4. Indoor Air Quality and Ventilation Services — Contractors or firms whose primary scope includes duct cleaning, air quality assessment, ventilation system design, and humidity control services.
 Regulatory context for this category is covered in Baltimore HVAC Indoor Air Quality and Baltimore HVAC Ventilation Requirements.
 Ventilation system design work in this category is subject to ASHRAE 62.1-2022, the current edition governing minimum ventilation rates and indoor air quality requirements effective January 1, 2022.

-Within each category, listings are further sorted by whether the provider operates across all Baltimore City neighborhoods or limits service to specific districts.
+Within each category, providers are further sorted by whether the provider operates across all Baltimore City neighborhoods or limits service to specific districts.
 Neighborhood-specific constraints — including historic district restrictions overseen by the Commission for Historical and Architectural Preservation (CHAP) — are flagged where applicable.
 Baltimore Historic Building HVAC Challenges provides context for why some contractors explicitly exclude or specialize in Baltimore's preservation zones.

-What Each Listing Covers
+What Each Provider Covers

 Scope, Coverage, and Limitations

-📜 1 regulatory citation referenced · ✅ Citations verified Feb 26, 2026 · View update log
+📜 3 regulatory citations referenced · 🔍 Monitored by ANA Regulatory Watch · View update log